 Strategy 01

 Physical activity is one of the most consistently supported interventions for depression.
-Research shows that regular exercise can be as effective as antidepressants for mild to moderate depression — and it works through multiple mechanisms: raising endorphins, reducing cortisol, promoting neuroplasticity, and improving sleep.
+Research shows that regular exercise can be as effective as antidepressants for mild to moderate depression.
 You don't need a gym membership.
 A 20-minute walk in daylight, yoga, or swimming three to four times a week can produce measurable mood improvements within weeks.
 Start small, and aim for consistency over intensity.

 Strategy 02